How can we help you?

 How is the cost of a solo trip calculated?

-Scoop uses the estimated cost per mile suggested by AAA.com for a medium sized car to provide you with an estimated cost of your current commute and what you would save commuting with Scoop.
+Scoop uses the estimated cost per mile suggested by AAA.com for a medium-sized car to calculate the estimated cost of your commute and show what you could save by carpooling with Scoop.

 $0.49 x number of miles roundtrip x 262 work days = estimated cost of your commute